vmtk/SlicerExtension-VMTK/Docs/CfdMeshGenerator.md

 ## Acknowledgement
 This module wraps the mesh generation pipeline of the [Vascular Modeling Toolkit](http://www.vmtk.org), developed by Luca Antiga and David Steinman.

-The volume mesh is generated by TetGen, by Hang Si, or by fTetWild.
+The volume mesh is generated by TetGen, by Hang Si, by fTetWild, or by Netgen.

 TetGen is licensed under the terms of the MIT license with exceptions, one of which is that distribution of it for any commercial purpose is permissible only by direct arrangement with the copyright owner; for private, research and educational purposes it can be used at no cost and without further arrangements.
 Anyone putting this module to commercial use should read TetGen's license first.

 fTetWild is ["Fast Tetrahedral Meshing in the Wild"](https://github.com/wildmeshing/fTetWild), by Yixin Hu, Teseo Schneider, Bolun Wang, Denis Zorin and Daniele Panozzo (ACM Transactions on Graphics 39(4), SIGGRAPH 2020), under the Mozilla Public License 2.0.
 It is used through the [pytetwild](https://github.com/pyvista/pytetwild) package of the PyVista project.

+[Netgen](https://github.com/NGSolve/netgen) is the mesh generator of Joachim Schöberl and the NGSolve project, under the GNU Lesser General Public License 2.1.
+It is used through the `netgen-mesher` package.